Do you need a good alternative to Basecamp? Well, if that’s the case, then you’ve come to the right place.

 #3 in the list of tools like Basecamp is Workzone.
 Workzone is a reliable web-based project management tool that has made a name for itself as one of the most powerful and easy-to-use online project management software.
 It is trusted by popular brands like Adidas, Verizon, Wells Fargo to name a few.

 - Project dashboards give visibility across the organization

 Price: It offers three plans: Team, Professional, Enterprise.
 You can request pricing on the website.

-The next one in the list of Basecamp alternatives is Huddle.
+The next one in the list of apps like Basecamp is Huddle.
 Huddle is an industry-leading collaboration software that offers secure collaboration for teams, enterprises, and various government organizations.
 What distinguishes it from Basecamp is whether you’re working on an internal project or collaborating with clients, Huddle can be easily customized for an ‘on-brand’ experience.